katcontrerasdev/wordGame/README.md

 <br />
 This application is covered by the MIT license.
 ## Contributing
-Kat Contreras, Daniel Vergil Stephen & Dan Brownstone.
+Kat Contreras, Daniel Stephen & Dan Brownstone.
 ## Tests
 coming soon.
 ## Questions